lmammino/blog/2016-03-21-pull-streams.md

 ## Pull streams
 In pull streams there are 3 types of streams.
 Source, through and sink.
 In order to let data flow, a source and sink must be connected.
-Through streams are just combinations of sources and sinks, making every connection in the pipeline a source and a sink that talk to each other.
+Through streams are combinations of sources and sinks, making every connection in the pipeline a source and a sink that talk to each other.
 Conceptually it looks like this:
 ```txt
   ┌──────┐   ┌──────┐   ┌──────┐   ┌──────┐
   │Source│──▶│ Sink │ ┌▶│ Sink │ ┌▶│ Sink │